mariia-sergeevna/ithillel_basic_python_mariia/homework_11/time_complexity.md

                work_list[j] = buffer
     ```
     Answer:
-8. Time complexity for this code, assume that list 'some_list' consist of N elements
+8. Time complexity for the code described below, assume that list 'some_list' consists of N elements
     ```python
    result = {}
    for elem in some_list: